do8rolyuboff/do8rolyuboff/README.md

 I like to work in a team and share knowledge, learn new things and always improve.

-🔭 I am currently working at Sberbank
+- 🔭 I am currently working at Sberbank<br/>

-👯 It would be cool to work on an interesting project in your free time
+- 👯 It would be cool to work on an interesting project in your free time<br/>

-💬 How to contact me: dobniknik@gmail.com
+- 💬 How to contact me: dobniknik@gmail.com